Skip to content

 In the case of a Page Object, you would need to cut the generated code from Test() and paste it into the corresponding <PageObject>_DoAction function.

-As well as simply calling the DoExecute() method of each REST web service object to call the previously defined operation, you can use the various properties on the REST service object to send through specific parameter values, add/remove headers, change the authenticated user, change the request body as well as inspect all of the attributes in the request and response.
+As well as simply calling the DoExecute() method of each REST web service object to execute the previously defined operation, you can use the various properties on the REST service object to send specific parameter values, add/remove headers, change the authenticated user, change the request body, and inspect all attributes in the request and response.

-This allows you unparalleled control over the web service request, with the ability to debug and diagnose web service issues in addition to being able to quickly call the learned operations.
+This allows unparalleled control over the web service request, providing the ability to debug and diagnose web service issues, in addition to quickly calling the learned operations.

-Since the REST objects are just like any other Rapise object, you can have hybrid test scripts that call web service methods and also test GUI objects.
-This is very useful when you want to test how the user interface changes in response to specific web service API interactions, or when you have a user interface that connects to the sever using a web service (for example with a JSON-based AJAX web user interface).
+Since REST objects are just like any other Rapise object, you can have hybrid test scripts that call web service methods and also test GUI objects.
+This is very useful when you want to test how the user interface changes in response to specific web service API interactions, or when you have a user interface that connects to the server using a web service (for example, with a JSON-based AJAX web user interface).

 rest_hybrid_test